colts70/The-Sematic-Stack/README.md

 that points to five external anchor domains (/type, /entity, /url, /canonical, /sitemap).
 Agents fetch the descriptor before crawling to resolve declared intent + identity binding (not truth).

+“What an agent actually does” 5-bullet flow:

+Fetch root stack

+Fetch 5 anchors (once each)

+Verify back-binding

+If /entity + /url valid → identity eligible

+Continue crawl + arbitration

  This is the cleanest option to address (semantic grounding + hallucination + identity + drift + provenance + crawl geometry + SEO) because it fixes the only place all of those failures originate: the first semantic hop.